Multi-scale – also known as fanned-fret

-I use Hipshot products for bridge and tuners – open gear locking tuners is a standard for all models.
+I use Hipshot products for bridges and tuners – open gear locking tuners is a standard for all models,

 Tuners buttons: I make my own buttons – its crafted out of aluminum and anodized in black or gold. these buttons weight less than 10 gr for a set of 7! (regular buttons weighs almost 80 gr).

 I use bone nuts: